tatiana-perry/sdk-draft/checkoutsdk.md

 The `&&` in the `this.props.customer.isGuest` is saying if the customer is a guest & this other data/state exists.

+Now we are going to update the `assets/js/theme/checkout/checkout.jsx` to render the customer section that was created.
+We need to update the
+`const` to handle errors and add in the customer.
+#Need to explain this more

 Files Changed